 - Nov 1766 — The town of Mecklenburg is granted the right to hold twice-annual Fairs.
 The Virginia General Assembly granted Mecklenburg the right to hold fairs (markets) for the buying and selling of goods.
 Fairs were to be held on the second Wednesday in June and in October, and could last two days.
 During the fairs, people attending the fairs are exempt from arrests and executions, except in the case of capital offenses, breaking of the peace, etc.

 - 15 Jan 1768 — Thomas Shepherd grant of 32 acres by Lord Fairfax.
 The property adjoins William Brown and Shepherd’s own land.
-To view the grant, search for “thomas shepherd 1768” here.
+View the grant.

 - Oct 1778 — An act to prohibit Swine from roaming freely in Mecklenburg.